dickdavis/gbud/README.md

 ##Dependencies
 Ruby 2.0 or higher

 Unix-based operating system

 ##Credits
 Thanks to the Ruby community for the valuable resources.
-All code is mine.

 ##Questions/Comments/Concerns
 If you have any questions regarding this project, send me a message and I'd be more than happy to explain my code.